cpouthier/kasten-imagepull/readme.md

 # WORK IN PROGRESS

 ## Overview
+The problem we are addressing is how to back up container images as first-class application components, just like any other application data.
+Registries are usually protected through separate backup mechanisms, but this approach breaks down if the registry itself is corrupted, unavailable, or needs to be reinstalled.
+In a major disaster scenario, being able to restore an application together with its original images—without relying on a running registry—makes the recovery process significantly faster, simpler, and more reliable.

 This blueprint collects container images used by pods in a target Namespace, estimates total storage needed, creates a PVC sized to hold all images (with a buffer), and runs a Job to pull each image into the PVC as OCI archives.
 After the Job completes it cleans up temporary resources; a postExport phase deletes the PVC.

 **WARNING**